 Students should complete the FAFSA after January 1st but before February 15th (in order to be notified of need-based aid eligibility in mid-March).
 Note that families can use projected income numbers and then update the FAFSA based on actual numbers at a later date.

-From there, each year you wish to be considered for need-based aid you will submit your FAFSA for the subsequent year.
+From there, each subsequent year you wish to be considered for need-based aid you will ned to submit a new FAFSA for that year.

 Do you need an answer to a question or would you like to contact an SFS Advisor?
 Click here to get your answer.